How do I troubleshoot SMTP connectivity or timeout issues with Amazon SES?

 Troubleshoot the application's TCP connection

-1. Run telnet or netcat (nc) commands, similar to the following:
+1. Run the following telnet or netcat (nc) commands, replacing email-smtp.us-east-1.amazonaws.com with the Amazon SES SMTP endpoint that you're using:

 Trying 220.127.116.11...
 Connected to email-smtp.us-east-1.amazonaws.com.
 Escape character is '^]'.
 220 email-smtp.amazonaws.com ESMTP SimpleEmailService-d-A12BCD3EF example0mJncW410pSau